CXwudi/personal-blog-source/content/posts/2024/my-zsh-setup/index.en.md

 ## Prerequisites

-This guide works well for Linux (including WSL2), MacOS, and Windows [git-bash](https://git-scm.com/downloads).
+This guide works well for Linux (including WSL2), MacOS, and Windows [Git Bash](https://git-scm.com/downloads).

 {{< admonition type=tip title="What about Windows Powershell?" open=false >}}
 Check out [oh-my-posh](https://ohmyposh.dev/) for a similar setup in Powershell.
 However, this post won't cover it.